composable-logs/composable-logs/docs/docs/contact/index.md

 Please either open an issue on Github or send an email.

-If you interested in contrbuting, it is probably best to first open an issue, see also [Next steps](/next-steps).
+If you interested in contributing, see also [Next steps](/next-steps).

-For contact info, see my [Github profile](https://github.com/matiasdahl).
+For contact info, see [https://github.com/matiasdahl](https://github.com/matiasdahl)

 ---